kogakure/website-11ty-stefanimhoff.de/src/posts/2021/learning-poems.md

 I think learning poetry faded already out in the generations before mine.
 My parents still learned poems in school, and so did my grandparents.
 Sadly, we stopped learning poems.

 But it is a fantastic way to train the brain and to remember the wisdom of our ancestors.
 If we stop, we lose our culture and the teachings of the past.
-This will result in making the same mistakes, or as a quote, probably misattributed to _Mark Twain_[^research2014ej] says <q>History doesn’t repeat itself but if often rhymes</q>.
+This will result in making the same mistakes, or as a quote, probably misattributed to _Mark Twain_[^research2014ej] says <q>History doesn’t repeat itself but it often rhymes</q>.

 [^jenson2016ib]: Jamie Jenson (2016): _If— by Rudyard Kipling_, <https://poemanalysis.com/rudyard-kipling/if/>.
 [^research2014ej]: Quote Research (2014): _History Does Not Repeat Itself, But It Rhymes_, <https://quoteinvestigator.com/2014/01/12/history-rhymes/>.